tebri11/en-for-designers/10-thesis-digest/index.md

 #### ASK Family
 - important points - friendly, love, blue color, purity, honest
 - The overall visual and communication style must look pleasant, and characteristic in a way.
-For the ASK FAMILY concept, I will also use outdoor advertisements (Billboards) and social media.
-(I'll add more images later - still in process)
+For the ASK FAMILY concept, I will also use outdoor advertisements (Billboards).
 ![image](5.jpg)

 #### ASK School